- Reimagining Education-Community Not Classroom - July 14, 2021

 Here are three engagement strategies that I had success with, while other strategies crashed and burned.

-Have Tough Conversations
+Have Tough Conversations During Back to School

-As an English Teacher, I often tap into the mind, heart, and passions of students through conversation.
+As an English Teacher, I often tap into the mind, hearts, and passions of students through conversation.
 No knock to Science and Math teachers, but English is a subject that begs, “what do you think?”
-One shortcoming of teaching ELA is that sometimes there isn't a right or wrong answer, but rather a multitude of perspectives and angles to view an issue or question.
+One shortcoming of teaching ELA is that sometimes there isn’t a right or wrong answer, but rather a multitude of perspectives and angles to view an issue or question.

-One shortcoming of teaching ELA is that sometimes there isn't a right or wrong answer, but rather a multitude of perspectives and angles to view an issue or question.
-Click To TweetMy goal is not to teach rote knowledge like dates and people but to teach students to be critical thinkers, capable of seeing the world through various lenses.
+My goal is not to teach rote knowledge like dates and people but to teach students to be critical thinkers capable of seeing the world through various lenses.
 One way I achieve this goal is by talking to students or moderating conversations on tough topics.
 That’s not to say that I spur each class to debate and stir frustration among students.

 However, sometimes discussing tough topics cannot be avoided.
-When looking at a text that features race issues, I would be remiss if I didn’t invite students to look at the world around them to view cultural overlap between America and the world the fictional characters inhabit.
-When the discussion on racism in America started in class, the ringing notifying me of students raising their hands in the Google Meet was incessant.
+When looking at a text that features race issues, I would be remiss if I didn’t invite students to look at the world around them to view the cultural overlap between America and the world the fictional characters inhabit.
+When the discussion on racism in America started in class, the ringing notifying me of students raising their hands in Google Meet was incessant.

-Game it Out
+Game it Out During Back to School

 This may seem like a super obvious engagement strategy but hear me out.
-All too often we create a Kahoot or Blooket and leave the students to it.
-Instead of just clicking buttons and listening to the student's chatter, in between questions be sure to ask students why they selected their specific answer.
+All too often, we create a Kahoot or Blooket and leave the students to it.
+Instead of just clicking buttons and listening to the student’s chatter, in between questions, be sure to ask students why they selected their specific answer.

-Using this method, students can learn from each other, while offering insight in a way that even you may struggle to articulate.
+Using this method, students can learn from each other while offering insight in a way that even you may struggle to articulate.
 Checking in with students in between questions affords them the ability to be an authority on certain topics.
 If you select a game that does not offer the option to review questions in between rounds, be sure to rely on students’ expertise during the review.
-Let them lead the discussion on the various topics, rather than talking for 3-5 mins per question.
+Let them lead the discussion on the various topics rather than talking for 3-5 mins per question.

 Break Please